 People from most nationalities entering the United Arab Emirates require a UAE visa.
 Visas are valid 30 days from the date of entry and two months from the date of issue.
 It may be possible to extend visas on request for up to a maximum of 90 days at the local immigration office.

 Visitors over 40 should be aware that they will need to obtain local health insurance in Abu Dhabi before the visa extension will be granted.
 Expatriate residents can obtain a business visa by previously arranging a sponsorship through the employing company.
 British citizens are allowed to stay in the United Arab Emirates for 60 days without a visa.

-Generally, for the UAE visa, expatriate candidates present originals and copies of qualifications and certificates, passport photos, passport, written references, application forms (where appropriate) and marriage certificate.
+Generally, for the UAE visa, expatriate candidates present originals and copies of qualifications and certificates, passport photos, passport, written references, application forms (where appropriate) and marriage certificates.

 For further information about the UAE visa, contact the Embassy of the United Arab Emirates in your home country